alexgpitts/OSUGlider/Python/README.md

 Current Status:
 As of now, we have most of the calculations performed on some test data from CDIP.

 Some of our next steps:
-1) Apply a smoothing step to the raw acceleration data via a rolling mean algorithm.
-2) Add more options for computing the data including alternative windowing and banding methods.
-3) Add command line arguments for selecting various options to compute data mentioned above.
+1) Currently we only have the banding option for command line arguments, we need to add welch and normal calculations as well
+2) We also need alternative windowing options for banding like we set up for the welch method.
-4) Create a testing suite for running large amounts of CDIP data through the program.
+3) Create a testing suite for running large amounts of CDIP data through the program.

 Example Output: